vikas-kashyap97/Random-password-generator/README.md

-This is the simple Random password generator application.
+This is the simple Random password generator application using HTML + CSS + JAVASCRIPT.
 Here you can check_ https://passwordgeneratorvikas.netlify.app/